Love spending time in the great outdoors but hate missing out on your morning wash? Sounds like you need a camp shower!

 We’re starting off our list of the best camping showers strong with the Nemo Helio Pressure Shower.
 This is one ultra-portable shower that’s definitely worth taking with you on your next camping adventure.

-This portable shower can hold 11L of water in its tank, which means that it can provide an impressive shower time of 5-7 minutes, although this is partially due to the narrow head limited the amount of water released.
-To operate, point and shoot the showerhead wherever you want, and occasionally use the foot pump to keep that water flowing – simple (and no power source required, yay).
+This portable shower can hold 11L of water in its tank, which means that it can provide an impressive shower time of 5-7 minutes, although this is partially due to the narrow head limiting the amount of water released.
+To operate, point and shoot the shower head wherever you want, and occasionally use the foot pump to keep that water flowing – simple (and no power source required, yay).

-Seeing as this system relies on the pressure generated by the foot pump rather than on gravity, you don’t have to worry about finding a high point, such as a branch or vehicle roof, for the tank, you can leave it on the floor, winning.
+Seeing as the Nemo Helio Pressure Shower system relies on the pressure generated by the foot pump rather than on gravity, you don’t have to worry about finding a high point, such as a branch or vehicle roof, for the tank, you can leave it on the floor, winning.
 If you find it a struggle washing with one hand and holding the hose with the other, you could always consider purchasing the compatible privacy shelter that will hold the hose for you.

-Despite its lightweight, the hose, at 7 ft, is plenty long enough to make sure that all your angles are covered.
-You can leave the bag out in the sun to warm up the water, which works surprisingly well or add warm water directly to the tank.
+Despite its lightweight, the garden hose, at 7 ft, is plenty long enough to make sure that all your angles are covered.
+You can leave the shower bag out in the sun to warm up the water, which works surprisingly well, or add warm water directly to the tank.

 With a packed size of just 5.5 x 8.5 inches and weighing 1 lb 5 0z, even the most minimalistic packers won’t have any trouble bringing this along.
 It packs up very easily too thanks to the ventilated carry case that perfectly accommodates the table hose, nozzle, and pump.

-Although this shower isn’t the cheapest option we’ve seen, it’s not the most expensive either.
-Plus, it’s constructed of durable materials and has a 1-year warranty included – definitely worth it for a reliable, portable, pressurized camping shower if you ask us.
+Although this portable shower isn’t the cheapest option we’ve seen, it’s not the most expensive either.
+Plus, it’s constructed of durable materials and has a 1-year warranty included – definitely worth it for a reliable, portable, pressurized portable shower if you ask us.

-Next up the Ivation Portable Shower, a fantastic allround camping shower.
+Next up is the Ivation Portable Shower, a fantastic all-round camp shower.